 Rooster BA Filosofie: Filosofie, BA1 – BA Plus-traject en Filosofie, BA1 – Standaardtraject

 Roosters minoren FGW: Minor Ethiek, filosofie en cultuur: Filosofie van het menselijk handelen

 Total course load 5 EC x 28 hours = 140 hours

-The final mark for the course is established by determination of the weighted average of several subtests.
+The final mark for the course is established by determination of the weighted average of the two subtests.

 The resit consists of one written examination for all parts at once (100%).
-No separate resits will be offered for mid-term tests.
+No separate resits will be offered for subtests.
 The resit covers the entire course content and the mark will replace all previously earned marks for subtests.

 Inspection and feedback